cloudfoundry/diego-windows-release/docs/INSTALL.md

 Formation](https://console.aws.amazon.com/cloudformation/home) for automatic
 setup of a Windows cell.

-The Cloud Formation wizard will ask for a number of parameters.
+The CloudFormation wizard will ask for a number of parameters.

 1. SecurityGroup: Security group ID to use for the Windows cells
 1. BoshUserName: Username for BOSH director